AMC Pacer: VAM Pacer X

-A new model was introduced in 1979, the VAM Pacer X, with a high-performance focus.
+A new model, the VAM Pacer X, was introduced in 1979 with a high-performance focus.
 It featured a high-output version of the 282 CID engine with a higher 8.5:1 compression ratio, a semi-ported head, centrifugal advance-modified electronic distributor for higher acceleration, a set of headers with two final outlets divided between the first three and second three cylinders (even though a final single exhaust was used through a Y-shaped portion), and the return of the Holley 2300 two-barrel carburetor.
-The output for this engine, code-named "4.6 SX" is estimated at 147–152 hp net at 4000 rpm.
-This engine made the Pacer X the second-best performing VAM car of 1979, surpassing by a single tenth of a second the four-speed American Rally AMX (Concord AMX equivalent) with its standard 282 CID in VAM's acceleration tests.
+The output for this engine, code-named "4.6 SX", is estimated at 147–152 hp net at 4000 rpm.
+This engine made the Pacer X the second-best-performing VAM car of 1979, surpassing the four-speed American Rally AMX (Concord AMX equivalent) by a single tenth of a second in VAM's acceleration tests, with its standard 282 CID.

 The Pacer X was available in only three colors (black, white, and wine red), included colored-matched bumpers, and had most of the bright trim deleted.
-The model featured thin golden stripes surrounding the door and side glass areas extending through the roof from side to side, the VAM eight-spoke sports steel wheels were painted in gold with blacked-out volcano hubcaps, the rear and side glass moldings were also blacked out, and "Pacer X" decals were on the lower front corners of the doors.
+The model featured thin golden stripes surrounding the door and side glass, extending from side to side across the roof.
+The VAM eight-spoke sports steel wheels were painted gold with blacked-out volcano hubcaps; the rear and side glass moldings were also blacked out; and "Pacer X" decals were on the lower front corners of the doors.
 The Pacer X interior included unique reclining front bucket seats, a center console with a locking compartment and ashtray instead of an armrest, a set of "rallye" gauges (water temperature, clock, ammeter, and oil pressure) instead of the in-dashboard ashtray, a 6000 rpm tachometer in place of the electric clock, three-arm spoked sports steering wheel with a circular horn button with a VAM logo, floor-mounted three-speed automatic transmission, remote-controlled driver's side door mirror, and reading dome lights.
-Air conditioning was standard in this model and most units included a tinted glass pop-up sunroof.
+Air conditioning was standard on this model, and most units included a tinted-glass pop-up sunroof.
 The remaining equipment was the same as the standard model: power brakes, power steering, front sway bar, as well as heavy-duty shock absorbers and springs, 3.07:1 rear axle ratio, heavy-duty cooling system, AM/FM monaural radio, tinted windshield, light group, inside hood release, and three-point retractable seatbelts.
 The VAM Pacer X was limited to 250 units and is the most collectible Pacer model in Mexico.

-A total of 619 VAM Pacers were produced during 1979.
-Unlike the U.S. market AMC Pacer, 1979 was the last year of the line in Mexico.
+A total of 619 VAM Pacers were produced in 1979, the last year of production in Mexico.
+The AMC Pacer continued into the 1980 model year.